What is mpox, previously called monkeypox?

 Mpox usually occurs in Central and West Africa.
 Cases outside of Africa are often due to:

-The Centers for Disease Control and Prevention (CDC) monitors cases that have been reported in countries that don't often have mpox, such as the United States.
-In the 2022 mpox outbreak, the CDC is monitoring many cases of mpox throughout the world, including Europe and the United States.
+Starting in 2022, mpox cases were reported in countries that don't often have mpox, such as the United States.
+The Centers for Disease Control and Prevention (CDC) continues to monitor cases that have been reported throughout the world, including Europe and the United States.

 What are the symptoms of mpox, previously called monkeypox, and what does mpox look like?